englercj/omnislide/README.md

 jQuery-Slider
 =============
-Despite the (currently) borring name, jQuery-Slider is a new slider being built to be a one-stop-shop for your slider needs.
-This slider incorporates the best features of other sliders on the market.
+Despite the (currently) borring name, jQuery-Slider is an amazing new slider being built to be a one-stop-shop for your slider needs.
+This slider is meant to replace your need for any other slider by combining all the best features found in all sliders out there; while also adding some new things like theming and custom transitions to the mix as well.

 Features
 --------